LucjaFekonja/Catalan-Numbers-in-Lean/README.md

 # Catalan-Numbers-in-Lean

 This repository contains a collection of definitions, theorems and proofs implemented in Lean 4.
-The project is organized under the \path{Project/Basics.lean} file, and it includes five small tasks and two attempts at larger tasks.
+The project is organized under the [Project/Basics.lean](Project/Basics.lean) file, and it includes five small tasks and two attempts at larger tasks.

 ### Small Tasks
 1. Recursive definition of Catalan numbers.
 2. Definition of plane trees.
 3. Formalization of full binary trees.
 4. Construction of full binary trees with $n$ nodes, not counting the leaves.
-5. Implementation of ballot_sequence.
+5. Implementation of Ballot sequence.

 ### Large Tasks
 1. Construction of \textit{rotating isomorphism}.